mputzer1/CSC120-A4/reflection.md

 - What are your initial impressions of how `Encapsulation` affects your programming?
 - What worked, what didn't, what advice would you give someone taking this course in the future?

+I think encapsulation helps me keep attributes of classes secure, however,I'm still kinda confused on how to access attributes from different classes if they are private.
+Communicating between classes is still confusing to me.
+I spoke with a TA in office hours to get some help with the train class, for example, but still was a little confused.
+I tried to do my own research since I wasn't able to go to TA hours or professor office hours and still felt a little lost.
+I will be much less busy next week, however, and will make an effort to go to both TA hours and professor office hours for extra help.

+In terms of what worked, I was able to build an engine class that functioned fairly well.
+My biggest struggle was communication between the passenger and car class when it comes to adding passengers to a car.
+I'm also not super clear on how to create multiple cars and passengers and store them all in an array list in the train class.
+My advice for future students would probably be to just take more breaks.
+I ended up spending more time than I should have on code that didn't work because I wanted to successfully problem solve when I should have just stopped right away and talked to someone who could help me.